This Rump Roast Instant Pot recipe simply cannot be beat. It's an old-timey meal that will stick to your bones.

 - Brisket: This cut comes from the chest and front legs of the cow.
 It’s good, but not quite as good as Chuck Roast because the texture is a little bit grainier.

 - Sirloin Roast: You can technically use this cut if you have to, but it is really too lean to become fork-tender like the others.
 And don’t even consider using a steak or other kind of chop in this recipe.
 It would not be pretty.

 Classic Pot Roast is braised beef that is usually accompanied by carrots, onions, celery, and potatoes.
 One thing to guard against with these vegetables is over-doneness.
 If that is even a word.
 No one wants a mushy side dish, is what I am trying to say.
 So instead of cooking the veggies together with the meat, we are going to pressure cook them separately while the beef is resting.

 If you are on a low carb diet, then you will need to forgo the potatoes for a vegetable that is lower in carbohydrates like cauliflower or Daikon radish.
 The onions, celery, and carrots, we can work with.
 So the only real difference between Keto Pot Roast and regular pot roast is the potatoes.
 You'll make the gravy differently too, but we'll talk about that a little bit later on.

 🥘 Best way to cook a Rump Roast

 You've got two good options.
-Either braise the meat in the oven for 3-7 hours or pressure cook it in an Instant Pot for 1 hour.
-Both methods will get you an incredibly tender and delicious roast.
+Either braise the meat in the oven or slow cooker for 3-7 hours or pressure cook it in an Instant Pot for 1 hour.
+Both methods will get you an incredibly tender Rump Roast.
 But if you have an Instant Pot, you should definitely use it.
 Time is money, after all.

 💭 What is an Instant Pot?